syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio-Code/code-snippet.md

 5. If you installed the trial setup or NuGet packages from nuget.org you must register the Syncfusion® license key to your application since Syncfusion® introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio® release.
 Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/overview#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion® license key to your application.
 Refer to this [UG](https://blazor.syncfusion.com/documentation/getting-started/license-key/overview) topic for understanding the licensing details in Essential Studio® for Blazor.

-# Add the Syncfusion® PDF Viewer SDK Component to .NET MAUI Applications
+## Add Syncfusion® PDF Viewer SDK component in the .NET MAUI applications

 The Syncfusion<sup>®</sup> .NET MAUI Code Sample Utility for Visual Studio Code provides ready-to-use samples for easily inserting Syncfusion<sup>®</sup> PDF Viewer SDK components with various features into the XAML editor of your .NET MAUI application.